hexanal/fredmercy-blog/LOG.md

-* can't use a "Mondrian" theme...
-Slack already thought of this one; *sigh*

 * TODO
     * Fix: accessibility audit of themes / fix contrasts / create a11y specific themes?
     * Fix: allow "autoloaded" components to be hooked to a DOM element?